www.animallaw.info

 CREDIT(S)

 Sec.
-4. The county board of commissioners of each county in which the quarantined area is located shall furnish a suitable area or quarters:
+5. The board of county commissioners of each county containing an area quarantined under section 2 of this chapter shall furnish a suitable area or quarters:

 (1) for the impounding and care of animals that may be impounded under this chapter; and

-(2) that must comply with the rules adopted by the board.
+(2) that comply with the rules adopted by the board.

 CREDIT(S)